‘Old-school revolving door’: Private-sector ties complicate Biden’s efforts to staff incoming administration

 The Biden team has so far been silent on whether the expanded lobbying definition would apply to the revolving-door policies in the administration or if the definition of what is considered a conflict would be changed.

-Like previous transition efforts, Biden has invited corporate leaders and consultants to help plan his administration, though he has also established guidelines aimed at avoiding specific conflicts of interest.
+Like previous transition efforts, Biden’s has invited corporate leaders and consultants to help plan his administration, though he has also established guidelines aimed at avoiding specific conflicts of interest.

 “The really difficult challenge for the government is how to get the experience and knowledge that they need from the private sector to work in the public sector, while minimizing the problems of the revolving door,” said Dennis Kelleher, a co-founder of Better Markets, which seeks more regulation of financial markets.
 “It’s a tough balance.”

 Volunteers and staff on the Biden transition team are barred from participating in matters that “directly conflict” with an immediate family or business relationship from the past year, without a special waiver.
-Indirect conflicts, where “a reasonable person would question” the impartiality of a transition worker, must be reported to the general counsel, Jessica Hertz, a lawyer who recently left her job as a regulatory adviser at Facebook.
+Indirect conflicts, in which “a reasonable person would question” the impartiality of a transition worker, must be reported to the general counsel, Jessica Hertz, a lawyer who recently left her job as a regulatory adviser at Facebook.

-The transition would not disclose how many of those conflicts have been flagged to Hertz or how many waivers have been given under another part of the ethics rules, which bars lobbyists and foreign agents from working on matters they have lobbied on over the prior year.
+The transition would not disclose how many such conflicts have been flagged to Hertz or how many waivers have been given under another part of the ethics rules, which bars lobbyists and foreign agents from working on matters they have lobbied on over the prior year.
 At least five recently registered lobbyists, all of whom work for labor unions, have been named as transition volunteers.

 “We have granted a limited number of authorizations, including for individuals working on behalf of labor and those with expertise in pandemic response who recently advocated on behalf of their public-interest, nonprofit employers,” said Cameron French, a transition spokesman.

-Some newer transition volunteers said they were bowled over this fall by the intensity of the transition leaders’ focus on ethics.
+Some newer transition volunteers said they were bowled over this fall by the intensity of the focus on ethics.
 There were hours of training and tons of disclosure forms to fill out to identify potential conflicts, two members said.
 Volunteers are barred from trading stocks during their service without permission or publicly advertising their transition status to get future work.

 Transition team members also have been required to agree to take vacation time from their tech or corporate firms, and cannot be paid for any of the time they spend advising on how to staff agencies, interviewing prospective appointees or crafting Biden’s plans for the first 100 days.

-Some transition advisers have been urged — and have agreed — to step down from company boards and cut ties from associations in which government affairs or government consulting is a focus of the group or its work.
+Some transition advisers have been urged — and have agreed — to step down from company boards and cut ties with associations in which government affairs or government consulting is a focus of the group or its work.

 “They are very conservative about potential conflicts,” said one person briefed on the transition leaders’ demands of volunteers.